jepstein-eagle/adaptable/_release.md

-## 6.1.0
+## 6.1.1

-Adding 'IsInline' option to Dashboard State to offer an altnernative expanded view
+Adding 'IsInline' option to Dashboard State to offer an alternative expanded view

 ## 6.1.0